 Families can talk about...

 Families can talk about public fascination with bad guys.
-Al Capone was a notorious gangster, believed to have been behind the St. Valentine’s Day massacre and other brutal killings.
+Al Capone was a notorious gangster, believed to have been behind brutal killings.
 Why is he such an alluring character to the kids on the island and their classmates?
 Can you think of any modern day "bad guys" who are equally appealing?

 Why do you think Al Capone Does My Shirts won a Newbery Honor?
-Looking at the list of past and present winners, are there other titles that you'd like to read?
+What's special about this book?

 |Genre:||Coming of Age|